 Once an Appeals officer is assigned to a case, he or she will receive the case files, including the protest, audit report, examiner’s work papers and relevant correspondence and then review all documentation to determine whether more information is needed.
 Then Appeals officer will then schedule a conference with the taxpayer and/or the taxpayer’s representative to discuss the case.

-Conferences are informal proceedings and are typically conducted by phone or in person.
-The appeals conference allows you to present your position and provides you the best opportunity to settle your audit issues.
+Conferences are informal proceedings that allow you to present your position and provides you the best opportunity to settle your audit issues.

 Contact a Boca Raton Tax Audit Defense Expert